groupdocs-signature-cloud/GroupDocs.Signature-Products/english/signature/ruby/_index.md

 overview:
     enable: true
     content: |
-      GroupDocs.Signature Cloud SDK for Ruby is a REST oriented API for easy integration into existing Ruby ‎based eSign and digital signature programs.
-This signature SDK helps you speed up the development ‎by taking care of low-level details, such as request and response handling.
-Moreover, it provides you ‎with a handy collection of features to apply various types of signatures, such as, image signatures, ‎barcode signatures, QR-Code signatures, text-based signatures, digital and stamp signatures.
-This ‎customizable Ruby based signature SDK allows you to work with signatures in spreadsheets, ‎presentations, images, portable and simple files of supported formats.‎‎
+      GroupDocs.Signature Cloud SDK for Ruby is a REST oriented API for easy integration into existing Ruby based eSign and digital signature programs.
+This signature SDK helps you speed up the development by taking care of low-level details, such as request and response handling.
+Moreover, it provides you with a handy collection of features to apply various types of signatures, such as, image signatures, barcode signatures, QR-Code signatures, text-based signatures, digital and stamp signatures.
+This customizable Ruby based signature SDK allows you to work with signatures in spreadsheets, presentations, images, portable and simple files of supported formats.
     tabs:
       enable: true